learnforpractice/pscdk-book/docs/prelude.md

 # Prerequisite Knowledge

-## What are Smart Contracts?
+## What is a Smart Contract

-Smart contracts are codes that can be executed on the blockchain.
+A smart contract is code that can be executed on the blockchain.

-## What are Python Smart Contracts?
+## What is a Python Smart Contract

-Python smart contracts are codes written in the Python language that can be executed on the blockchain.
-Taking EOS network as an example, the code of Python smart contracts is compiled into a binary file called WebAssembly, and can be published on the network and executed to achieve a certain desired effect.
+A Python smart contract is code written in Python that can be executed on the blockchain.
+In the case of the EOS network, Python smart contract code is compiled into a binary file called WebAssembly, which can be published to the blockchain and executed, achieving a certain operation effect.

-## What is EOS?
+## What is EOS

-EOS is a blockchain network based on Delegated Proof of Stake (DPOS) consensus algorithm.
-The mainnet was launched on June 8, 2018.
-The mainnet of EOS is controlled by 21 block producers (BP), abbreviated as BP, which are selected through voting and are responsible for packaging transactions into blocks.
+EOS is a blockchain network based on the Delegated Proof of Stake (DPOS) consensus algorithm.
+The main network was officially launched on June 8, 2018.
+The EOS mainnet is controlled by 21 Block Producers (BP) who are elected by voting and are responsible for packaging transactions into blocks.

 ## Account

-On the EOS blockchain, each entity in a transaction is represented by an account.
-The name of the account is a name structure, which will be discussed in the next section.
-The structure of the account in C++ code is relatively complex.
+On the EOS blockchain, each transaction entity is represented by an account.
+The account name is a `name` structure, which will be discussed in the next section.
+The account structure in C++ code is relatively complex.

-Below is a summary of the information contained in the account, obtained through the `get_account`RPC interface in EOS:
+The following is a brief overview of the information contained in an account, based on the information returned by EOS's `get_account` RPC interface:

 ```json
 {